Procare Payroll

 Outcome

-The project was designed, shelved for business and engineering prioritization reasons, and later validated by Bain's market research, which found that demand for in-product payroll wasn't where leadership had projected at that time.
+The project was designed, shelved for business and engineering prioritization, and later validated by Bain market research, which found that demand for in-product payroll wasn't where leadership had projected.